michal-h21/make4ht/README.md

     make4ht hello.tex "customcfg,charset=utf-8" "-cunihtf -utf8" -d foo

-The command line option parser is confused by mixing options for `make4ht` and `tex4ht` in this case and tries to interpret the `-cunihtf -utf8`, which are options for `tex4ht` command as `make4ht` options.
-To fix that, you can either move the `-d foo` directly after `make4ht` command:
+The command line option parser is confused by mixing options for `make4ht` and
+\TeX4ht\ in this case.
+It tries to interpret the `-cunihtf -utf8`, which are options for the `tex4ht` command, as `make4ht` options.
+To fix that, try to move the `-d foo` directly after the `make4ht` command:

     make4ht -d foo hello.tex "customcfg,charset=utf-8" "-cunihtf -utf8"

-Another option is to add a space before `tex4ht` options:
+Another option is to add a space before the `tex4ht` options:

     make4ht hello.tex "customcfg,charset=utf-8" " -cunihtf -utf8" -d foo